aroberge/friendly-traceback-docs/docs/source/design.rst

 Original purpose
 ------------------

-Friendly-traceback's primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.
+Friendly's primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.